-Historic Environment Scotland's HLAMap has highlighted the surrounding landscape to consist of a combination of smallholdings, rectilinear fields and farms, rough grazing, and traditional peat cutting.

-The A9 carriageway and an adjacent transmission line form engineered corridors within the landscape.
+Historic Environment Scotland's HLAMap has highlighted the surrounding landscape to consist of a combination of rough grazing, managed woodland, and rectilinear fields and farms.
+The A9 carriageway forms an and the adjacent Highland Main Railway Line form engineered corridors within the landscape.